DocSkellington/SkellEngine/tutorials/basics/loop.md

   6. The Input Handler.
   7. The Window.

-The configuration of each part (if needed) is loaded from the `game.json` (at the root of the media folder).
+The configuration of each part (if needed) is loaded from the `game.json` at the root of the media folder.
 The following tutorials will explain the parts and how to configure them.

 # The loop
 We will know explain a little more the three steps of the main loop: